Fresh thinking at the Hub

 The development of dementia-friendly classes and activities is a natural extension of the Hub’s dementia-friendly accreditation.
 As well as the Healthy and Happy programme, the centre offers dementia-friendly swimming sessions – quieter periods when the pool is less crowded – and quieter times in the gym when the music is turned down.
 More programmes tailored to people living with dementia will be added in the future, says Matthew.

-Councillor Tony Higgins, the Warrington Borough Council cabinet member responsible for Neighbourhood and Communities, says the fact the Great Sankey Neighbourhood Hub has been nominated for a National Lottery Award is a “great testament” to its efforts to be inclusive.
+Councillor Tony Higgins, the Warrington Borough Council cabinet member responsible for Neighbourhood and Communities, says the fact the Great Sankey Neighbourhood Hub was nominated for a National Lottery Award in 2019 is a “great testament” to its efforts to be inclusive.
 He hopes the centre will be a model for other hubs in Warrington and beyond.

 “The National Lottery has been pivotal in delivering this Hub,” he says.
 “Without the input of the National Lottery we would have been hard tasked to deliver it at this high standard.”